 A well-trimmed incentive program can lead to dramatic changes in engagement, driving behavior, both leading to reduced claims.
-Telematics-based UBI programs need to be trimmed to motivate long-term and regular use of the apps, but insurers should not be afraid to combine them with short-term campaigns as well.
+Usage-based insurance programs need to be trimmed to motivate long-term and regular use of the apps, but insurers should not be afraid to combine them with short-term campaigns as well.
 As we can observe, the key to reducing claim risk seems to be in user engagement.

 Did you know that users of the Amodo app have a 60% lower probability to be involved in an accident with fatal injuries?

 Fill out the form and find out how to prevent risk with the help of telematics: